 2. Prepare the Articles of Incorporation

 You must prepare your new Arizona nonprofit corporation’s articles of incorporation and have it signed by all incorporators.
-The articles of incorporation must contain the following information:
+Arizona non profit filing requirements state that the articles of incorporation must contain the following information:

 - The name of the Arizona corporation that satisfies the requirements of A.R.S.
 Section 10-3301.